 Current members will receive a bill credit for capital credits of less than $20.00 and a check for $20.00 or more.
 Former members will receive a check in the mail once their capital credit total reaches $20.00.

 In order to be financially responsible, our Board of Directors will decide when to return, or retire, each year’s capital credits back to our members.
-Every December, we will notify you if you will receive a capital credit that year.
+Every December, we will notify you if you receive a capital credit that year.

 The capital credits of a deceased member may be paid without waiting for a general retirement.
 However, these estate payments are not automatic.
 A representative of the estate must request the credits by submitting verifying documentation required by your cooperative.
 Ask your cooperative how to submit a claim for a deceased member by calling 800.222.3107.